DHS/rat/README.md

 **Themes**

-- Default: a basic theme
+- Bootstrap: a basic theme made using [Twitter Bootstrap](http://getbootstrap.com/)

 How it works
 ------------